Health Department - Directory of Health Services

-Blood pressure screening clinics are scheduled on Tuesday and Thursday afternoons, Wednesday mornings, and the first and third Wednesday evenings of the month.
+Blood pressure screening clinics are scheduled on Tuesday afternoons, Thursday mornings and the first and third Wednesday evenings of the month.
 No appointment is necessary.
 Please call for exact times.
 Clinics can also be scheduled for special events at schools, health fairs, work sites, etc.

 Communicable Disease Control

 Medical personnel and other professionals are required by law to report communicable diseases to the Skokie Health Department.
 Public health nurses provide consultation to affected residents and institutions.
 Disease investigations may involve chicken pox, strep throat, hepatitis, salmonella, and more than 50 other reportable conditions.
 Special screening services and immunization clinics are conducted if necessary to control disease outbreaks.
 If you would like information regarding a communicable disease, call 847/933-8252.